SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 against - (preposition) disagreeing with a plan or activity:

+comment - (noun) something that you say or write that expresses your opinion:

 oppose - (verb) to disagree with something or someone, often by speaking or fighting against it, him, or her:

 compete - (verb) to try to be more successful than someone or something else: